the-carlisle-group/Text2Date/README.md

       'YMMDD' Text2Date '21231' '991231'
 20021231 19991231
 ~~~

+The sequences MMM is not permitted in an undelimited fixed width pattern with a leading variable element.

 ## Century Window
 The century window specifies how a century is added when only a two digit year is provided.